Seager brothers go deep, Dodgers rally past Mariners 11-9 - WHIZ News

-LOS ANGELES (AP) — Corey and Kyle Seager’s parents were unable to be at Dodger Stadium for their first major league matchup against each other.
-But the brothers gave the entire family something special to remember Monday night.
+LOS ANGELES (AP) — Corey and Kyle Seager’s parents were unable to be at Dodger Stadium for the brothers’ first major league matchup against each other.
+But the siblings gave the entire family something special to remember Monday night.

 “Corey matching his brother blow for blow and seeing the game within the game was fun,” Dodgers manager Dave Roberts said.